Compared are the Theatrical Version and the Extended Version (both available on the US Blu-ray by Grindhouse Releasing).

 Grindhouse Releasing did it.
 They managed to get their hands on some deleated scenes and the Blu-ray contains the option to watch an Extended Version that contains those scenes.
 Who had always trouble dealing with the animal cruelty scenes better stick to the Theatrical Version because the scene with Mike killing the pig in the pit is even longer now.
 Also, there is a bit new footage after Rudy got away from the piranhas and faces the natives.
 Mike now yells at them that they should kill him.

 The Blu-ray is very recommendable.
-Besides very good sound and picture quality, it contains a lot of bonus features as well.
+In addition to very good sound and picture quality, it contains a lot of bonus features as well.
 Among other things, there is a documentary called "Eaten Alive: The Rise and Fall of the Italian Cannibal Film" and lots of interviews.

 Theatrical Version: 93:01 min